-A scheme to seize Maine’s electric grid by eminent domain would create a government-controlled utility—and we would all be on the hook for the cost.
-The debt that comes with taking over the utilities—an estimated $13.5 billion—is three times the entire state budget.
-And that’s a debt it would take decades to pay off through our electric bills.
+The Pine Tree Power scheme to seize Maine’s electric grid by eminent domain would create a government-controlled utility—and we would all be on the hook for the cost.
+The debt that comes with taking over the utilities—an estimated $13.5 billion—is more than twice the entire state budget.
+It could put us at risk for higher taxes or cuts to critical services we rely on.

 I have a special needs daughter and in the past when I’ve been behind on my bills, the electric company had always worked with me to keep the electricity on.
 If the government was in control, the bureaucracy would prevent that kind of assistance from continuing.
 I think a lot of people rely on the discretion of the companies to keep their electricity on and in my case, a loss of power could be life-threatening for my daughter.